 Remove the Reeds

-If you aren’t removing your clarinet reeds after each and every use, you’re basically asking for a mold problem.
+Step one in knowing how to clean the clarinet is removing your clarinet reeds after each and every use.
+If you aren’t, you’re basically asking for a mold problem.
 An important part of clarinet maintenance is removing your reeds after each use and storing them in a reed holder to dry.
 Before storing, make sure to wipe the excess moisture off carefully.
 Reeds are very delicate and easy to break, so they should be the last thing you put on your instrument during assembly and the first thing you take off when you’re taking the instrument apart whenever you’re done playing.
 Whatever you do, do not leave the reed on the mouthpiece.
 If you do, it won’t be able to dry out very well and can warp or grow mold.

 Learn Proper Assembly